abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_setup_in_fedora/py_setup_in_fedora.rst

 Installation is over.
 All files are installed in ``/usr/local/`` folder.
 But to use it, your Python should be able to find OpenCV module.
 You have two options for that.

 1. **Move the module to any folder in Python Path** : Python path can be found out by entering ``import sys;print sys.path`` in Python terminal.
 It will print out many locations.
-Move `` /usr/local/lib/python2.7/site-packages/cv2.so`` to any of this folder.
+Move ``/usr/local/lib/python2.7/site-packages/cv2.so`` to any of this folder.
 For example,

     .. code-block:: bash

         su mv /usr/local/lib/python2.7/site-packages/cv2.so /usr/lib/python2.7/site-packages

-But you will have to do this everytime you install OpenCV.
+But you will have to do this every time you install OpenCV.

 2. **Add ``/usr/local/lib/python2.7/site-packages`` to the PYTHON_PATH**: It is to be done only once.
 Just open ``~/.bashrc`` and add following line to it, then log out and come back.